gallenc/solent4Public/examples/starter-project-1.6-SNAPSHOT/project/README.md

-# basae project with Party and User objects
+# base project with Party and User objects

+updated for java 11 dependencies

 This is a project with DAO's based on spring MVC, jpa and springdata jpa with Hibernate and HSQLDB